iStockphoto.com / bouillabaisse

 In mid-July arts aficionados head to the 1200 block of Mount Royal Avenue for Artscape , which features such activities as continuous musical performances, indoor and outdoor visual arts exhibitions, film and theater.

-Nearby Timonium hosts the Maryland State Fair in late August.
+Nearby Timonium hosts the Maryland State Fair in late August to early September.
 The annual carnival for more than 130 years includes rides, games, exhibits, livestock, competitions, baked goods, farm products, entertainment, food and awards.
 The Maryland RV Show is also held in Timonium.
 It's geared toward the outdoor community and features motor homes, trailers, tent campers, recreational vehicle accessories, travel destination exhibits and campground displays at the state fairgrounds.
 The event takes place in February and mid-September.